espeak-ng/espeak-ng/docs/phonemes.md

 articles, books and Wikipedia.
 The Wikipedia IPA<sup>\[<a href="#ref4">4</a>\]</sup>
 article can be used as a starting point, as it links to topics and descriptions of the various phonemes.

+The diacritics and suprasegmental feature lists also show their corresponding IPA symbol.
+This is to avoid duplicating the lists in the IPA chart and Feature sections.

 ## IPA Charts